 Credit risk on financial instruments arises from the potential for counterparties to default on their obligations to the Company.
-The Company's maximum exposure to credit risk is represented by the carrying amount of the Company's cash.
-Cash is placed with high-credit quality financial institutions.
+The Company's maximum exposure to credit risk is represented by the carrying amount of the Company's cash and cash equivalents.
+Cash and cash equivalents are placed with high-credit quality financial institutions.
 There are no material financial assets that the Company considers to be past due.
 At each reporting date, the Company assesses whether there has been an impairment of financial assets.
-The Company has not recorded an impairment on any financial assets during the nine-month period ended September 30, 2023 or during the year ended December 31, 2022.
+The Company has not recorded an impairment on any financial assets during the years ended December 31, 2023 or 2022.